ita-social-projects/Home/home-docs/modules-description.md

  - There is liquibase.

 ### home-dev
-- There is local data for local development.
+- Package for local development.

 ### home-docs
  - There is project's documentation.